Friday, May 26, 2017

 • Introduction:

 -Soul sleep is the belief that after a person dies, his soul "sleeps" until the resurrection and final judgment.
 According to this theology, the souls of people who are in this condition are unaware or unconscious of the things taking place around them.
-Two positions on the nature of the soul would be the dichotomous (i.e. the elements of a man are body and soul) and trichotomous (i.e. the elements of a man are body, soul, and spirit) view.
+As a side note, two positions on the nature of the soul would be the dichotomous (i.e. the elements of a man are body and soul) and trichotomous (i.e. the elements of a man are body, soul, and spirit) view.

 -In the Bible, the word "sleep" is used in relation to the word "death," for a corpse indeed appears to our eyes to be sound asleep.
 A person's body is "sleeping" while his soul is in the location of his eternal destiny.
 Man is a unity, but that does not mean the elements of his being cannot be separated.
 The material and immaterial aspects of man are what make him who he is in his entirety.